thwolter/vectra/docs/dev_guide.md

    parser = parser_provider(name="llama", config=LlamaParserConfig(result_type="markdown"))
    ```

-4. To make Llama the default across the app, set a profile or configuration in your composition root where the parser provider is selected (e.g., service factory).
-If your project exposes an environment toggle, use it to choose `llama`.
-If not, replace `"docling"` with `"llama"` in the parser selection code.
+4. To make Llama the default across the app, update the processing profile or override the environment variable below.

 !!! warning
     Always set `LLAMA_CLOUD_API_KEY` before running ingestion when using the Llama parser, otherwise parsing will fail at runtime.

-## Notes

-- Llama parser normalizes outputs to LangChain `Document` objects and adds `metadata.parser = "LlamaParser"` for traceability.
-- Docling remains available and can be selected with `name="docling"`.

-## Switch parser via environment
+## Switch Parser via Environment

 To switch the default parser globally without code changes, set the environment variable in your `.env`: